-- 1. Create an Extra-Scope [99] or an Intra-Scope Rule [98] if scopes are enabled for the PCE; otherwise, add a basic rule. - 2.
+- 1. Create an Extra-Scope [98] or an Intra-Scope Rule [97] if scopes are enabled for the PCE; otherwise, add a basic rule. - 2.
 In the Providing Service drop-down list, select Create Service at the end of the list.

 - 3. In the Create Service pop-up that appears, enter a name for the service in the Name field and optionally a description in the Description field. - 4.
-In the Attributes section, choose whether you want to create a Port-Based [21] or Windows Windows Process-based Rules [21] service. - 5.
+In the Attributes section, choose whether you want to create a Port-Based [21] or Windows Service-Based service [21]. - 5.
 In the Ports section, enter the ports (including any UDP ports) used by the service.
 To enter a range, separate the port numbers by a hyphen (-).
 You can also copy and paste lists of services.
 To delete a row, use Shift+Delete. - 6.
 Click OK.